Need advice? Call Now, Schedule a Meeting or Contact Us

 Project Support Team

-The Project Support Team has a responsibility to help the project manager so that the project can progress as planned.
+The Project Support Team has a responsibility in the pmo process to help the project manager so that the project can progress as planned.
 The team can include a project scheduler, a project planner, and a project controller.
 Each team member takes on a little piece of the project, allowing the project manager to focus on the facilitative and business components of the project.

 PMO Coordinator or Analyst